 Development of methods for transient dynamics in strongly correlated electron systems

-Materials exhibiting strong correlation attract much attention due to the occurrence of many prominent emergent phenomena.
-A source of both emergence and complexity is the many coupled degrees of freedom, making minute perturbations cause major changes to the material.
-The characteristic timescales of the mechanisms governing the transitions between these phases span several orders of magnitude, but are all ultrafast, from sub femtosecond for the absorption of light, to several picoseconds for transferring energy and momentum from the electronic to the ionic degrees of freedom.
+Many exotic physical phenomena, such as metal-to-insulator transitions, magnetism and superconductivity, occur when strong coupling between electronic, vibrational and magnetic degrees of freedom is present.
+The highly non-linear behaviour of these materials makes minute perturbations cause major changes to the materials properties.
+The characteristic timescales of the microscopic order, and the mechanisms governing the transitions between these phases, are ultrafast, from sub-femtosecond for the absorption of light, to several picoseconds for transferring energy and momentum from the electronic to the ionic degrees of freedom.

 Within this project, we develop methods and software to describe these phenomena.
 We apply our developments to increase the understanding of strongly correlated materials, and aim for example to improve control of a materials conductivity by identifying the optimum conditions for switching between a materials phases.